Hokkaydo/MoodleCustomizer/README.md

 Currently supported features are :
 - **KeepAlive**\
     This prevents Moodle from disconnecting your session while you're working and studying and long PDF or whatever else.
+- **PDF Previews**\
+    This prevents Moodle to force you to download pdfs, and will always preview then in your browser.

 ## Contribution
 Feel free to contribute using the [Pull Request](https://github.com/Hokkaydo/MoodleCustomizer/pulls) system. \